Ksabeel/Mini-Project-with-laravel-and-vue-js/readme.md

 ### Mini Project with Laravel & Vue js.

-In this mini project you can CRUD Operation, CRUD => Create,Read,Update and Delete.
+In this mini project you can perform CRUD Operation, CRUD => Create,Read,Update and Delete.

 ##### I hope you like it..